hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Remember that a cell containing a number or expression|forumula to be evaluated/calculated should prefix it's contents with '=' ie equal.
 Else it will be treated as text content cell.
-The program will try to make the =expression (which includes numeric also) cells more highlighted compared to Text cell's to try and make it easy to distinguish between them.
+The program will try to make the =expression (which includes numeric also) cells highlighted compared to Text cell's to try and make it easy to distinguish between them.

 Some of its features are